echopsudo/eli5/README.md

 # eli5

 eli5 (Explain like i'm 5) provides quick useful information about a command and the "whys".
+IT WILL NOT COVER EVERYTHING, AND SOME COMMANDS ARE DUMBED DOWN.

 avalible flags for now: